mohammad-rowshan/Weight-Distribution-of-Polar-Codes/README.md

 This repository provides MATLAB scripts to **compute the Weight Enumerator Function (WEF)** of Polar Codes using **recursive enumeration**.

+These scripts have been implemented based on the recursive process demonstrated in the following paper and used to generate the results for the examples provided in this paper:

+M. Rowshan, V-F Dragoi, ``A Tutorial on Weight Structure of Polar Codes," submitted to the special issue on error correction codes of IEEE BITS.

 The WEF gives the number of codewords for each possible Hamming weight and is useful for understanding **minimum distance** and **error performance** of a code.

 ## Files